smithy-lang/smithy/docs/source-2.0/spec/http-bindings.rst

 See the :ref:`httpQuery-trait` serialization rules that define how the keys and values of the target map will be serialized in the request query string.
-Key-value pairs in the target map are treated like they were explicitly bound using the :ref:`httpQuery-trait`, including the requirement that reserved characters MUST be percent-encoded_.
+Key-value pairs in the target map are treated like they were explicitly bound using the :ref:`httpQuery-trait`, including the requirement that reserved characters MUST be :rfc:`percent-encoded <3986#section-2.1>`.

 When servers deserialize the query string into a ``map`` of ``string``, they SHOULD take the first encountered value for each key.
 Since this rule applies to all future query string